apple/turicreate/userguide/one_shot_object_detection/README.md

 model.export_coreml('MyCustomOneShotDetector.mlmodel')
 ```

-We can preview the augmented images generated and used by the model for training:
+Previewing the synthetic images generated for training is useful to gauge the kind of test images the model would be trained to handle.
+We can preview the augmented images generated and used by the model for training as follows:

 ```python